Mass–energy equivalence: Relation to gravity

 Physics has two concepts of mass, the gravitational mass and the inertial mass.
 The gravitational mass is the quantity that determines the strength of the gravitational field generated by an object, as well as the gravitational force acting on the object when it is immersed in a gravitational field produced by other bodies.
 The inertial mass, on the other hand, quantifies how much an object accelerates if a given force is applied to it.
 The mass–energy equivalence in special relativity refers to the inertial mass.
-However, already in the context of Newton gravity, the weak equivalence principle is postulated: the gravitational and the inertial mass of every object are the same.
+However, already in the context of Newtonian gravity, the weak equivalence principle is postulated: the gravitational and the inertial mass of every object are the same.
 Thus, the mass–energy equivalence, combined with the weak equivalence principle, results in the prediction that all forms of energy contribute to the gravitational field generated by an object.
 This observation is one of the pillars of the general theory of relativity.

 The prediction that all forms of energy interact gravitationally has been subject to experimental tests.
-One of the first observations testing this prediction, called the Eddington experiment, was made during the Solar eclipse of May 29, 1919.
-During the solar eclipse, the English astronomer and physicist Arthur Eddington observed that the light from stars passing close to the Sun was bent.
+One of the first observations testing this prediction, called the Eddington experiment, was made during the solar eclipse of May 29, 1919.
+During the eclipse, the English astronomer and physicist Arthur Eddington observed that the light from stars passing close to the Sun was bent.
 The effect is due to the gravitational attraction of light by the Sun.
 The observation confirmed that the energy carried by light indeed is equivalent to a gravitational mass.
 Another seminal experiment, the Pound–Rebka experiment, was performed in 1960.
 In this test a beam of light was emitted from the top of a tower and detected at the bottom.
 The frequency of the light detected was higher than the light emitted.
 This result confirms that the energy of photons increases when they fall in the gravitational field of the Earth.
 The energy, and therefore the gravitational mass, of photons is proportional to their frequency as stated by the Planck's relation.